fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/24e.png)

-The cause for the complaint is the eslint-rule [no-explicit-any](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) that prevents us form explicitly setting type to be <i>any</i>.
+The cause for the complaint is the eslint-rule [no-explicit-any](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) that prevents us from explicitly setting type to be <i>any</i>.
 Since this is in general a good rule to follow but just in this particular file undesired, it is better to allow using <i>any</i> now by disabling the eslint-rule in the file.
 This happens by adding the following line at the file:

 ```js
 /* eslint-disable @typescript-eslint/no-explicit-any */